Nastel/remoraj/README.md

 To turn on logging you need to change option `com.jkoolcloud.remora.advices.BaseTransformers.logging` to `true`in the file `remora.properties`.
 You can also turn on logging for individual advices.

 Each advice creates it own logging file.
 You can find all files in your remora's folder under `log` -- `<install_dir>/remora-<version>/log`.

+# Selecting output

+By default `com.jkoolcloud.remora.core.output.ChronicleOutput` is enabled, there are several output to choose:

+* com.jkoolcloud.remora.core.output.NullOutput - will have no output
+* com.jkoolcloud.remora.core.output.SysOutOutput - output to System.outline

+If you select one of these outputs, no file system queue will be created.
+To select output set system property (`java -D`) `probe.output` with full class reference.